ingoweiss/manyworlds/README.md

     mw.ScenarioTree('tree.feature').flatten('flat.feature')

-The above reads the file 'tree.feature' ...
+The above reads a file that looks like this ...

 	Scenario: Users
 	Given I go to "Users"